 - Design: U1 chip and Ultra Wideband antennas

-- Operating system: watchOS 7
+- Operating system: watchOS 7 or higher

 - Sizes: 40mm, 44mm